We provide young people with the psychological skills, knowledge and self awareness that is required for them to

-Our work focuses on understanding and addressing the social causes of young people’s distress.
-We then design new systems of support that can be sustained and replicated.
+Our work also focuses on understanding and addressing the social causes of young people’s distress.

-For the last couple of years we have been learning about what young people want mental health support to look like in education.
+For the last few years we have been learning about what young people want mental health support to look like in education.
 We have designed our Wellbeing Ambassadors Programme with young people across London.
 We work with students weekly, supporting them to design and lead a targeted intervention to improve wellbeing in their college.